Run Service

 run job::undelete

-The run job::undelete command enables you to remove a mark for deletion from a job.
+The run job::undelete command enables you to remove a deletion mark from a job.

 CLI Syntax